A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Abstract

 \section{Abstract}

-Instruction-tuned LLMs are able to provide \textit{an} explanation about their output to users by generating self-explanations.
-These do not require gradient computations or the application of possibly complex XAI methods.
+Instruction-tuned LLMs are able to provide \textit{an} explanation about their output to users by generating self-explanations, without requiring the application of complex interpretability techniques.
 In this paper, we analyse whether this ability results in a \textit{good} explanation.
-We evaluate self-explanations in the form of input rationales with respect to their plausibility to humans as well as their faithfulness to models.
-We study two text classification tasks: sentiment classification and forced labour detection, i.e., identifying pre-defined risk indicators of forced labour.
-In addition to English, we include Danish and Italian translations of the sentiment classification task and compare self-explanations to human annotations for all samples.
-To allow for direct comparisons, we also compute post-hoc feature attribution, i.e., layer-wise relevance propagation (LRP) and analyse 4 LLMs.
-We show that self-explanations align more closely with human annotations compared to LRP, while maintaining a comparable level of faithfulness.
-This finding suggests that self-explanations indeed provide \textit{good} explanations for text classification.
+We evaluate self-explanations in the form of input rationales with respect to their plausibility to humans.
+We study three text classification tasks: sentiment classification, forced labour detection and claim verification.
+We include Danish and Italian translations of the sentiment classification task and compare self-explanations to human annotations.
+For this, we collected human rationale annotations for Climate-Fever, a claim verification dataset.
+We furthermore evaluate the faithfulness of human and self-explanation rationales with respect to correct model predictions, and extend the study by incorporating post-hoc attribution-based explanations.
+We analyse four open-weight LLMs and find that alignment between self-explanations and human rationales highly depends on text length and task complexity.
+Nevertheless, self-explanations yield faithful subsets of token-level rationales, whereas post-hoc attribution methods tend to emphasize structural and formatting tokens, reflecting fundamentally different explanation strategies.